datanapps/MultipleMediaPicker/README.md

 # How To Use

-1. Copy mediapicker in your application as module.
+1. Copy mediapicker (module folder) in your application as module.

 2. Add module in your application build file.